xuwang/gcp-projects-admin/README.md

-# Google Cloud Project Management
+# Google Cloud Project Management with Terraform

 Use terraform to provision and manage organizational GCP projects.